libraryponders/ciphersofthetimes/utilities/newspaper_corpus_processor/README.md

 This script was created to supplement the efforts of the Ciphers of _the Times_ research project.
-Its purpose is to transform a directory of .txt files (a folder of OCRed newspaper text in out case) into cleaned and preprocessed .csv files to be used with an R-based classification model.
+Its purpose is to transform a directory of .txt files (a folder of OCRed newspaper text in our case) into cleaned and preprocessed .csv files to be used with an R-based classification model.